Community Collectives

 Alyssa Mohr

 Community Collectives are an AFA member benefit.
-During the 2024-2025 Member Sign-Up & Renewal process, one of the registration prompts asked members to indicate their interest in any of the Community Collectives listed above.
-If a member selected any of the Community Collectives and has completed payment for their 2024-2025 AFA membership, they will be added to their membership list for further communications on getting involved.
+During the 2025-2026 Member Sign-Up & Renewal process, one of the registration prompts asks members to indicate their interest in any of the Community Collectives listed above.
+If a member selected any of the Community Collectives and has completed payment for their 2025-2026 AFA membership, they will be added to their membership list for further communications on getting involved.
 If members do not recall making a selection or would like to update their selections, they may email info@afa1976.org for assistance.